Dhanushrajaa/Social-Media-Hashtag-Trend-Analyzer/README.md

 1. Start the Streamlit application: streamlit run app.py
 2. Compose and submit a post:
-o	Open the web application in your browser. o	Write your post in the text area provided. o	Click the "Post" button to submit your post.
+>	Open the web application in your browser.
+>	Write your post in the text area provided.
+>	Click the "Post" button to submit your post.
 3. View trending hashtags:
 o	Click the "Show Trending Hashtags" button to view the latest trending hashtags.